 Candace joined Watsi on June 20th, 2015.
-Eight months ago, Candace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Candace's most recent donation supported Orn, a farmer from Cambodia, to fund fracture treatment so he can walk easily again.
+Eleven months ago, Candace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Candace's most recent donation supported Davis, a six-year-old student from Kenya, to fund a fracture repair procedure.

 Orn is a 56-year-old hardworking farmer.
 He's married and has two sons and three daughters.
 Orn's wife is also a farmer.
 In April of 2021, Orn fell off the scaffolding and fractured his left thigh bone.
 First he sought treatment at a Khmer traditional healer, but his condition did not improve.
 He now experiences swelling and pain, and requires crutches to walk.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On June 24th, Orn will undergo a fracture repair procedure, which will cost $465.
 This procedure will help him walk easily again.
 Orn would like to return to supporting his family, "I hope I can walk easily again so I can work and support my family."